projectatomic/papr/README.md

 - `s3_prefix` -- If specified, artifacts will be uploaded to this S3 path, in `<bucket>[/<prefix>]` form.

-It also implicitly expects the usual OpenStack variables needed for authentication.
+If you want to support virtualized tests, it also implicitly expects the usual OpenStack variables needed for authentication.
 These can normally be sourced from an RC file downloadable from the OpenStack interface:

 - `OS_AUTH_URL`
 - `OS_TENANT_ID`